wyfo/apischema/docs/graphql/relay.md

 ### Id encoding

-*Relay* specifications encourage the use of base64 encoding, so *Apischema* defines a `relay.base64_encoding` that you can pass to `graphql_schema` `id_encoding` parameter.
+*Relay* specifications encourage the use of base64 encoding, so *apischema* defines a `relay.base64_encoding` that you can pass to `graphql_schema` `id_encoding` parameter.

 ## Connections

-*Apischema* provides a generic `relay.Connection[Node, Cursor, Edge]` type, which can be used directly without subclassing it; it's also possible to subclass it to add fields to a given connection (or to all the connection which will subclass the subclass). `relay.Edge[Node, Cursor]` can also be subclassed to add fields to the edges.
+*apischema* provides a generic `relay.Connection[Node, Cursor, Edge]` type, which can be used directly without subclassing it; it's also possible to subclass it to add fields to a given connection (or to all the connection which will subclass the subclass). `relay.Edge[Node, Cursor]` can also be subclassed to add fields to the edges.

 `Connection` dataclass has the following declaration:
 ```python